GlenWong97/CS3237-GROUP12/aws-iot-demo/aws-iot-demo/README.md

 * index.html - Contains links to the example apps, drag this into Evothings Workbench and click RUN to get going.
 * aws-app-read-write.html - Example with buttons for writing randomly generated temperature values, and reading the most recent temperature value.
-* aws-app-read.html - Example that monitors the most recent temperature value by reading the value from AWS Lambda every 5 seconds.
+* aws-app-read.html - Example that monitors the most recent temperature value by reading the value from AWS EC2 every 5 seconds.
 * aws-app-sensortag.html - Example that connects to the TI SensorTag CC2650 and writes temperature data read from the tag every 5 seconds.
 Check out the <a href="http://evothings.com/ti-sensortag-starter-kit/">TI SensorTag Starter Kit</a> to get up to speed with the SensorTag.

 ## Running the demo apps